sameer240704/research-engineering-intern-assignment-sameer-gupta/instructions.md

 Please ensure you include:

-1. A detailed README file (with screenshots of your solution, a _hosted_ web platform).
+1. A detailed README file (with screenshots of your solution, a URL to your publicly accessible _hosted_ web platform).
 2. A text-based explanation of your code and thought process underlying system design.
 3. A link to a video recording of your dashboard hosted on YouTube or Google Drive.
+You can talk and explain your idea as you walk us through the platform.

 Both of these last two make it easier for us to run your code and evaluate the assignment.